Welcome To Morgan Hill Mushroom Mardi Gras

 The Morgan Hill Mushroom Mardi Gras Festival, now in its 38th year of turning Memorial Day weekend into a celebration of the mushroom, has unveiled its plans for the FREE May 27 and 28 festival in south Santa Clara County.

 The two-day festival of family fun includes live entertainment on two stages, arts and crafts with a special “Artists Section” for fine arts & quality craft, gourmet offerings, a mushroom educational exhibit, cooking demonstrations, strolling musicians, street performers and several city blocks of booths with finds that include everything from carved wooden mushrooms to news that you can use.
 Munchkin Land is on track to captivate kids with rides, games and continuous entertainment.

-New this year is a Premium Wine Tasting Event.
+Again this year a Premium Wine Tasting Event.
 The Premium Wine Tasting Event is a ticketed event for $25 which includes 12 tastings of award winning, premium wines and a souvenir wine glass with a private, elegant setting in the Rose Garden at the Morgan Hill Community & Cultural Center.